tommy-wm/roku-ui/README.md

 Also check the releases page on this Github repository for the correct url for the component library.
 Checkout the demo project for a working example.

+# Emoji On Roku
+This project is a port of the Twitter Emoji Project, [Twemoji](https://twemoji.twitter.com/).
+The aim of this project is to provide Emoji support on Roku using scenegraph and brightscript.

 ## Usage